 Co-Founder SPINNOVA & FLIPT – MIMICKING SPIDERS AND SILKWORMS

-It’s a new scheme to support the follow up of EIC Pathfinder and European Research Council projects.
-It takes them from a proof of concept to a demonstration of the technology for a specific application, then develops a business case to commercialise the application.
-It builds on a pilot “Transition to Innovation” scheme which supported 134 projects ranging from medical devices to energy systems with around € 45 million in EU funding.
+It is a new scheme to support the follow up of EIC Pathfinder and European Research Council projects.
+It takes them from a proof of concept to a demonstration of the technology for a specific application.
+Then, it develops a business case to commercialise the application.
+It builds on a pilot “Transition to Innovation” scheme.
+This pilot supported 134 projects, ranging from medical devices to energy systems with around € 45 million in EU funding.

 Francesco MATTEUCCI